 Side effects are rare but can include redness, swelling, and bruising at the injection site.
 The filler may also show up under the skin as tiny bumps.
 This is a problem that often improves over time.

 How long the results last varies from several months to over a year or two.
 Some research shows that repeated injections may help stimulate the body’s own natural production of collagen.
 That will help reduce the number of lines and wrinkles.
 There is also some evidence that less filler is needed overtime to achieve the same look.

 This smaller category of wrinkle fillers includes lab-made substances that are not related to anything found naturally in the skin.

 All the fillers in this group have similar side effects, such as redness, swelling, or bruising at the site of the injection.
 Other side effects include nodules or bumps under the skin that can be seen and felt and that, in rare instances, may require surgery to remove.

 The benefits include a longer-lasting effect.
 And at least one filler offers semi-permanent filling of lines and creases.
 Remember, products with longer-lasting effects are more likely to cause side effects.
 And when not used correctly, synthetic wrinkle fillers may cause disfigurement.

 Scientists made the first wrinkle fillers from a purified form of collagen extracted mostly from cows.
 Although it worked well and offered a natural-looking fill, the results didn’t last long.
 Most collagen injections began to break down as early as 1 month after treatment.
 Because these wrinkle fillers were made from an animal source, they also had a higher rate of allergic reaction and required allergy testing beforehand.

-New ways of processing the collagen have helped lower the risks.
+New ways of processing collagen have helped lower the risks.
 Plus, new forms of synthetic collagens are making these injections safer and more useful to a wider range of people.
-Although the results don’t last as long as other wrinkle fillers, many believe the results are more natural looking.
+Although the results don’t last as long as other wrinkle fillers, many believe the results are more natural-looking.